hqueue/coreclr/Documentation/botr/ryujit-overview.md

 At this point, a number of analyses and transformations are done on the flowgraph:

-* Computing the predecessors of each block
+* Computing the predecessors of each block (`fgComputePreds()`)
-* Computing edge weights, if profile information is available
+* Computing edge weights, if profile information is available (`fgComputeEdgeWeights()`)
+* Optimize the BasicBlock layout of the method (`optOptimizeLayout()`)
-* Computing reachability and dominators
+* Computing reachability and dominators (`fgComputeReachability()`)
-* Identifying and normalizing loops (transforming while loops to “do while”)
+* Identifying and normalizing loops (transforming while loops to “do while”) (`optOptimizeLoops()`)
-* Cloning and unrolling of loops
+* Cloning and unrolling of loops (`optCloneLoops()`, `optUnrollLoops()`)

 ## <a name="normalize-ir"/>Normalize IR for Optimization

 At this point, a number of properties are computed on the IR, and must remain valid for the remaining phases.
 We will call this “normalization”

-* `lvaMarkLocalVars` – set the reference counts (raw and weighted) for lvlVars, sort them, and determine which will be tracked (currently up to 128).
+* `lvaMarkLocalVars()` – set the reference counts (raw and weighted) for lvlVars, sort them, and determine which will be tracked (currently up to 128).
+Also add new copies for assertion propagation if assertion propagation is enabled (`optAddCopies()`).
 Note that after this point any transformation that adds or removes lvlVar references must update the reference counts.
-* `optOptimizeBools` – this optimizes Boolean expressions, and may change the flowgraph (why is it not done prior to reachability and dominators?)
+* `optOptimizeBools()` – this optimizes Boolean expressions, and may change the flowgraph (why is it not done prior to reachability and dominators?)
 * Link the trees in evaluation order (setting `gtNext` and `gtPrev` fields): and `fgFindOperOrder()` and `fgSetBlockOrder()`.

 ## <a name="ssa-vn"/>SSA and Value Numbering Optimizations

 The next set of optimizations are built on top of SSA and value numbering.
-First, the SSA representation is built (during which dataflow analysis, aka liveness, is computed on the lclVars), then value numbering is done using SSA.
+First, the SSA representation is built (during which dataflow analysis, aka liveness, is computed on the lclVars and stored in `bbLiveIn` and `bbLiveOut` of BasicBlock), then value numbering is done using SSA.

 ### <a name="licm"/>Loop Invariant Code Hoisting

-This phase traverses all the loop nests, in outer-to-inner order (thus hoisting expressions outside the largest loop in which they are invariant).
+This phase (`optHoistLoopCode()`) traverses all the loop nests, in outer-to-inner order (thus hoisting expressions outside the largest loop in which they are invariant).
 It traverses all of the statements in the blocks in the loop that are always executed.
 If the statement is:

 * A valid CSE candidate
 * Has no side-effects